2. Graph Library and Inbuilt Nodes

 Understanding the memory layout helps to debug the graph library and improve the performance if needed.

-Graph object consists of a header, circular buffer to store the pending stream when walking over the graph, and variable-length memory to store the rte_node objects.
+Graph object consists of a header, circular buffer to store the pending stream when walking over the graph, variable-length memory to store the rte_node objects, and variable-length memory to store the xstat reported by each rte_node.

 The graph_nodes_mem_create() creates and populate this memory.
 The functions such as rte_graph_walk() and rte_node_enqueue_* use this memory to enable fastpath services.